 Recently, the 1715 Fleet Society had a Treasure exhibit at the Pennsylvania Association of Numismatist’s Annual Fall Coin Show in Monroeville, Pa.
 This exhibit was in conjunction with a presentation delivered by the Association’s featured guest speaker, Bob Evans, who lectured on the treasures of the SS Central America.
 The Central America was lost in […]

-Captain D’Aire’s Grifon arrives safely in Brest, France, unaware of the fate that had befallen the rest of the 1715 Fleet.
+Capt.
+D’Aire’s Grifon arrives safely in Brest, France, unaware of the Fleet Disaster.

 Our featured treasure for September is this unique item that was recently acquired by Queens Jewels LLC.
 It is special, indeed, because less than 30 days ago it was residing on the sandy bottom of the Atlantic Ocean off the East Coast of Florida.
 Found on August 8th, 2018 by Mike Brown at the Douglass […]